hildjj/rimu-deno/README.md

 A port of the [Rimu Markup language](https://srackham.github.io/rimu/) to the [Deno](https://deno.land/) runtime.

-**CAUTION: This project is in an early stage of development.
+**NOTE**: This project is a development release.
+A production release will follow once Deno has reached 1.0.

-Tested with Deno 0.32.0
+Tested with Deno 0.34.0

 ## Features
-Functionally identical to the [JavaScript implementation](https://github.com/srackham/rimu) version 11.1 with the following exceptions:
+Functionally identical to the [Rimu JavaScript implementation](https://github.com/srackham/rimu) version 11.1 with the following exceptions: